Visa Information

 E-Visa Documents

-• One blank visa page in passport
+• At least one blank visa page in your passport

-• Recent passport photo (45x35mm, colored, JPEG, max 500KB)
+• Recent passport-sized photo (45x35mm, colored, white background, JPEG format, max 500KB file size)

-• Colored scan of passport bio page
+• Colored scan of your passport bio page (the page with your photo and details)

-• Visa or Mastercard for payment
+• Visa or Mastercard for the $100 USD payment

 Passport Requirements

-• Blank Pages: At least 1 blank visa page
+• Blank Pages: At least 1 blank visa page (immigration stamps require space)

 East Africa Tourist Visa